Turtle Patient 187: Basil, Sub-Adult Olive Ridley

 The Adoptive Parents

-Basil has kindly been adopted for Jenny by Ami, by Michele Mulkey, and for Basil by Siraj.
+Basil has kindly been adopted for Jenny by Ami, by Michele Mulkey, for Basil by Siraj, by Namita Bhaladhare, for Stephanie & David by Kelly Rutnam, and for Nicola by Cath Willers.

 Basil arrived at the Rescue Centre on the same day he was rescued.
 Based on a physical examination, his wounds appears to be superficial.
 There are no significant findings on the X-ray of either front flipper.
 We will take some blood tests and run a full diagnostic.